 After that complex definition, the authors of the study boil down the entrepreneur’s personality to five different traits.
 They found that entrepreneurs are typically innovators, risk-takers, marketers, managers, and financial controllers.

 “I want to bust NOW and make all the mistakes I can make in my twenties and thirties.
-That way, when I’m in my forties and fifties, here I go!” – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet
+That way, when I’m in my forties and fifties, I will have them under my belt!” – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet

 After I studied the personality traits of entrepreneurs, I dug a little deeper.
 Do people with certain personality types tend to become entrepreneurs?
 In other words, do certain types of people succeed as entrepreneurs?
 Well, I found an article written by Darrell Zahorsky in which he identifies 9 different “personality types that thrive in an entrepreneurial environment.
 They are: